 In the webfiction Whateley Universe, there's an entire category of mutant superpower covering this: the 'siren'.
 At the Whateley Academy, there are plenty of examples: Vox and Glissade can imitate any sound and even make people do their bidding; Screech is so superpowered that she can't open her mouth for fear of disintegrating everything and everyone in front of her.

 In Ayla and the Great Shoulder Angel Conspiracy, those three and a couple others are in a 'special topics' course in Winter Term where the whole course is learning how to do more things with their Siren powers.
+This leads to Screech getting a Crowning Momentof Heartwarming when it is shown that she has managed to learn some control over her powers, allowing her to speak normally again for a few moments at a time.

 It's also been pointed out that sonic weapons are for the most part illegal, because as pointed out in the main page, you can't direct them and thus they hit everything.
 On Halloween, the Syndicate hit the Halloween dance with a sonic attack designed to put all the students down so they can kill their targets without any collateral damage.
 It doesn't work.

-In Darwins Soldiers, Deathwind, a Dragonstorm experiment, can create a painful and very destructive noise by vibrating his wings.
+In Darwin's Soldiers, Deathwind, a Dragonstorm experiment, can create a painful and very destructive noise by vibrating his wings.
 It is implied that some other experiments have the same power.

 So, you thought Octocat's droning scream at the end of Part 1 of Octocat Adventure was just random?
 Well, in the climax, he causes such a loud, long scream that he shatters the sky and the universe.